clowdr-app/clowdr/README.md

    ReadMe](services/realtime/README.md#Setting-up)
 10. Follow the Frontend setup: [Clowdr Frontend ReadMe](frontend/README.md#Setting-up)
+11. Follow the instructions below for Auth0 setup.
+12. Once the system is up and running, open the app in your browser, log in, then navigate to `/su` and follow the instructions to set up a superuser.
+    - In a production environment, we recommend using separate infrequently-accessed accounts for superusers, to reduce the risk or impact of security breaches.
+    - In a production environment, we recommend using separate accounts for the various privileges available to superusers.
+For example, keep accounts with the ability to create conference codes separate from those able to modify the set of superusers.
-11. If running this software in a production environment, you will need to insert rows into the `system.Configuration` table (via Hasura, select the `system` schema to find the `Configuration` table).
+13. If running this software in a production environment, you will need to use the superuser configuration pages to initialise the System Configuration.
     - Fill out values for all available keys.
     - Refer to the `description` field of each key (in `system.ConfigurationKey`) for expected values.
-12. Follow the instructions below for Auth0 setup.

 ### Expose local services at a public URL